ibalosh/recipe-finder-backend/README.md

 # 🥘 Recipe Finder - Backend - API

 Task on hand: It's dinner time!
-Create an application that helps users find the most relevant recipes that they can prepare with the ingredients that they have at home
+Create an application that helps users find the most relevant recipes that they can prepare with the ingredients that they have at home.

 ---